What is HVAC and why is an Indoor Air Quality Testing needed?

 If indoor air quality testing is not carried out, inhabitants can become ill and a condition called sick building syndrome may occur.
 Read our blog post on the prevention of sick building syndrome to find out more.

-Edinburgh Sensor’s Products for Indoor Air Quality Testing
+Edinburgh Sensor’s HVAC Gas Systems for Indoor Air Quality Testing

 An Edinburgh Sensors air quality sensor uses non-dispersive infrared (NDIR) technology for the highly sensitive and failsafe detection of gases such as carbon dioxide.
 This is because CO2 absorbs infrared light very strongly and has characteristic fingerprint signals for unambiguous identification, which means that even trace amounts of gases can be detected.

 The Gascard NG technology is already being used as part of integrated centrally-controlled ventilation systems for indoor air quality testing.
 The air quality sensor can provide fast and reliable CO2 concentration measurements in the range of 0 – 5000 ppm and the RS232 connections and ability to connect by USB for data logging means it is easy to work into integrated early-warning and detection systems.

 In addition, we also offer the Boxed Gascard for indoor air quality testing for Heating, ventilation, and air conditioning.
 This contains the same Gascard NG technology but the convenient housing means that it can be installed straight away.
 The Boxed Gascard also offers excellent accuracy (±2% of range) over 0 – 45◦C and 0 – 95 % humidity meaning measurements can be relied upon no matter what the environmental conditions.

 Get in touch for assistance with your Indoor Air Quality Testing…

 If you are interested in finding out more about an air quality sensor for your heating, ventilation, and air conditioning, please do not hesitate to get in touch with a member of our team today as we look forward to being of assistance.

 Alternatively, if you have enjoyed reading about indoor air quality testing and would like to know more, why not sign up to our infrequent newsletter via the button below and join us on social media for further news and research.